wavefrontHQ/docs/pages/doc/maintenance_windows_managing.md

 tags: [alerts]
 sidebar: doc_sidebar
 permalink: maintenance_windows_managing.html
-summary: Learn how to manage maintenance windows.
+summary: Learn how to use maintenance windows to prevent alerts from firing when systems are undergoing maintenance.
 ---
 A maintenance window is a time window when disruptive operations occur as a result of system maintenance or testing.
 These disruptive operations create a high likelihood of causing [alerts](alerts_managing.html#creating-an-alert) to fire.
 A maintenance window allows you to identify when maintenance is scheduled and prevent affected alerts from firing.

+You can close (end) maintenance windows before they are due to end and you can extend the end time by various increments.

 <div markdown="span" class="alert alert-info" role="alert">While every Wavefront user can view maintenance windows, you must have [Alert Management permission](permissions_overview.html) to [manage](maintenance_windows_managing.html) maintenance windows.
 If you do not have permission, the UI menu selections, buttons, and links you use to perform management tasks are not visible.</div>

-You can close (end) maintenance windows before they are due to end and you can extend the end time by various increments.

 ## Creating a Maintenance Window